ameyadarole/ameyadarole/README.md

 ## 💬 About me:

-- I help a business generate better ROI & increased revenue.
+- A Data Scientist which helps businesses generate a better ROI & an increased revenue.
 - I use knowledge from the streams of Data Science, Machine Learning & Statistics.
 - I get a tremendous amount of satisfaction in adding value to people's lives.

-## 🔭 What I am working on?
+## 🔭 What I do:

 - Working as a Data Scientist in Insurance domain.
 - Exploring Classical ML.

-- Understanding math & stats concepts.
+- Understanding Math & Stats concepts.

 ## ⚡ Skills: